-Returning students
+Returning students Level Change

-If a student wishes to change levels, he or she should use the Level/Class Change Request from and submit it to one of the instructors for approval during the first two weeks of classes.
+If a student wishes to change levels, he or she should use the Level/Class Change Request from and submit it to the Director of Education for approval during the first two weeks of classes.
 Students must attend 2-3 classes before requesting or considering a class/level change.